Donate

 In 2025 two crews of young people and sponsoring adults competed in the 100th Anniversary Rolex Fastnet Race, united by one goal – to challenge themselves at sea.
 Over five intense days our crews faced shifting winds, powerful spring tides, long night watches and life-changing moments.
 Challenger 1 and Challenger 3 rounded the legendary Fastnet Rock together, a rare and unforgettable moment.

-This is your chance to take part in this world-famous offshore race while sponsoring a young person who is living with disadvantage, so they can have the same life-changing opportunity!
+TSYT’s Ocean Racing Pathway, launched after the 2023 race, goes from strength to strength so sign up now to take part in this world-famous offshore race and sponsor a young person who is living with disadvantage, so they can have the same life-changing opportunity!

 Quote marks